swiftlang/swift-llbuild/docs/buildsystem.rst

        directory instead of a file path.
 By default, the build system assumes that nodes matching the pattern ``'.*/'`` (e.g., ``/tmp/``) are directory nodes.
 This attribute can be used to override that default.

+   * - is-directory-structure
+     - A boolean value, indicating whether the node should represent the directory structure of a file path.
+Such nodes should be name as '<path>/' (which would normally be a directory node), and then this attributed used to change the type.

    * - is-virtual
      - A boolean value, indicating whether or not the node is "virtual".
 By